If you’ve got a question about making a claim, our FAQs are here to help you find the answer.

 To authorise a transfer, we need to talk to you to understand the circumstances of your admission.
 We may also need some information from your healthcare provider.
 Please contact us within our working hours, so we can let you know whether cover will be provided.

-If you’re already in hospital, we’ll only cover eligible treatment that takes place after your consultant has confirmed – at your request – that:
+If you’re already in hospital, we’ll only cover eligible care that takes place after your consultant has confirmed – at your request – that:

 - Your vital signs are within normal limits and have been for at least for 48 hours